Serving Hudson County’s Progressive Jewish Community for Over 150 Years

 Rabbi Moritt’s work also includes the creation and shaping of ritual.
 She was awarded the Rabbi Chana Timoner Creative Liturgy award by the Association of Rabbis and Cantors in 2008 for her work on innovative get (Jewish divorce) rituals.

-Rabbi Moritt is a CLAL Rabbis Without Borders Rabbinic Fellow.
+Rabbi Moritt is currently the President of the North Jersey West Hudson Valley Association of Reform Rabbis and is a CLAL Rabbis Without Borders Rabbinic Fellow.
 Her other professional associations include the Central Conference of American Rabbis (Reform); OHALAH: The Association of Rabbis for Jewish Renewal; and Neshama: Association of Jewish Chaplains.

 A native New Yorker, Rabbi Moritt is a graduate of New York University’s Gallatin Division where she earned a B.A. after earning an A.A.S. in Business Administration.
 Following graduation from NYU, she embarked on a successful 10-year career as Director of Production at Arista Records where she oversaw production of albums by many artists, including Whitney Houston, Kenny G, and The Grateful Dead.